This page was last revised for version 5.1.0.

 cfg = new CrossoverFinder.Config()

-.proximity(2.0) // The Neighborhood radius [real‑world units (e.g., µm)] used 1) for the coarse grid query during candidate mining, and 2) to merge nearby events
+.proximity(2.0) // Neighborhood radius [real-world units (e.g., µm)] used 1) for the coarse grid query during candidate mining, and 2) to merge nearby events

 .thetaMinDeg(0.0) // Minimum approach angle (0–90°) required to accept an event.
 Use 10–20° to suppress nearly parallel neurites